CAESar: Conditional Autoregressive Expected Shortfall

 Specifically, they attempt to predict the weekly ES of a stock portfolio.
 The univariate approach directly works with the portfolio time series.
 Instead, the multivariate approach proposes a regression analysis for the portfolio against the Fama–French and momentum factors.
 Then, a copula model is used to learn the portfolio ES based on these factors.
 A noteworthy conclusion suggests that the univariate approach performs the best.
-This is mainly due to the high variance of estimation errors in the multivariate approach that lead to wrong forecasts.\\ The study in \cite{fuentes2023forecasting} attempts to model the arrival intensity and magnitude of tail events by using a score-driven approach.
+This is mainly due to the high variance of estimation errors in the multivariate approach, which leads to wrong forecasts.
+The study in \cite{fuentes2023forecasting} attempts to model the arrival intensity and magnitude of tail events by using a score-driven approach.
 The proposed model is then tested on a real-world dataset, showing promising results as the event dynamics seem to capture the major financial crisis.
 That is, there are spikes in the arrivals and magnitude forecasts corresponding to well-recognized turbulent financial periods, such as the 2008 crisis.
 More recently, \cite{garcia2025measuring} proposes a joint scoring function methodology applied to the market risk of European banks, conditioning the daily price returns to environmental and transition risk.